Skip navigation

 Our Empty Homes Levy

 For many wealthy investors, they get far more money from rising property values than they do from rents.
-For decades, successive state and Federal governments have propped up a housing system that makes it more profitable to leave a house empty than rent it out.
+For decades, successive state and Federal governments have propped up a housing system that makes it profitable to leave a house empty rather than rent it out.

 That’s why the Greens are proposing an Empty Homes Levy on investors who deliberately leave residential properties empty.
 By making it costly to leave a property empty, the Levy will put tens of thousands of homes back on the rental market.